DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Both Saki and Ashlan forgot about me, while I do remember them.
 They are my important comrades.
 And then there is Jeanne, you might not believe it, but we've been always close.
-I don't want to... turn my back to them when I see that they are desperately fighting for their lives."
+I don't want to...
+Turn my back to you when I see that hwo desperately you're fighting for own lives."

 _Assuming that I'll be able to return back, and meet Saki, Ashlan and Jeanne again_